mljdivemaster/Splunk/alerts/README.md

-Here is a collection of usefull alerts
+Here is a collection of useful alerts